 Tax savings and IRS compliance

-The IRS requires that a formal HRA be established in order for reimbursements to be tax-free for the employer and employees.
-These documents describe the duties the Plan administrator will perform.
-Employers must also present employees with a Summary of Benefits & Coverage document.
+To facilitate tax-free reimbursements for both employers and employees, the IRS requires the establishment of a formal HRA plan document and summary plan description (SPD).
+These documents describe the duties the plan administrator will perform.
+Employers must also present employees with a summary of benefits & coverage document.

 Federal compliance

-The federal government has guidelines for employers who want to contribute to employee's IRS-qualified medical expenses:
+The federal government has guidelines for employers who want to contribute to employee's IRS-qualified health expenses:

-- COBRA: Organizations who employ 20 or more employees must give eligible employees a chance to elect COBRA coverage when they are terminated from an HRA benefit.
+- COBRA: Organizations that employ 20 or more employees must give eligible employees a chance to elect COBRA coverage when they're terminated from an HRA benefit.
+Some states have additional COBRA laws for smaller organizations.

-- ACA regulations: These regulations provide guidance as to what plans satisfy the employer mandate for providing coverage and what constitutes minimum essential coverage.
+- ACA: These regulations provide guidance as to what plans satisfy the employer mandate for providing coverage and what constitutes MEC.
+If your organization has 50 or more full-time equivalent employees (FTEs), you must offer an affordable health benefit that meets MEC and minimum value standards.

 Conclusion